davidmweber/scopus/README.md

 directory`.
 You do need to have the Opus libraries and headers installed and copied to the appropriate native directories in the `resource` directory.
 You may have to customise the paths to the include file (jni.h) a little.
-The libraries libjni-opus.{so,dylib}, libopus.{so.0,0.dylib}  and libspeex{.so.1,1.dylib} should be placed in the appropriate `resources/native/` directory.
-Some resources to understanding this process
+The libraries libjni-opus.{so,dylib} and libopus.{so.0,0.dylib} should be placed in the appropriate `resources/native/` directory.
+Some resources to understanding this process are:
-are:

 * [Benson Margulies' JNI test bed](https://github.com/bimargulies/jni-origin-testbed) shows how to avoid `LD_LIBRARY_PATH` hell.
 * Read the `ld` man page, especially the bit about -rpath=$ORIGIN (Linux) and @loader_path (OSX).
 It makes the magic work.